Actualización al día 13 de mayo de 2025

 Amigo 친구 global games (English Version)

 What is this?
-A programming scrimmage organized by Pusan National University, Yonsei University, and Instituto Politécnico Nacional (Mexico), but open to participation of students from other undergraduate and graduate institutions.
+A programming scrimmage, originally organized by Yonsei University, and Instituto Politécnico Nacional (Mexico), but open to participation of students from other undergraduate and graduate institutions.
+In fact, in past editions we have had participants from other institutions and countries, such as Pusan National University (South Korea) and Abdus-Salam University, Lahore (Pakistan).

 What kind of scrimmage?
 Participants will receive 3 problems about mathematics and data science (whose solution may or may not be made easier by some judicious use of programming) and will be given 3 days to solve them; at the end of this period, they will submit their solutions.